syelan34/dxbc2pica/README.md

 - a0 register has 2 components instead of 4, so programs using more will not compile
 - Certain macro functions aren't supported such as `sincos` and `crs`
 - Some rounding behaviour, for example with `mova`, is different
+- HLSL matrices are column-major by default, but C3D is not.
+You need to specify `row_major` on all matrices in your HLSL code.

 ### Main fixes that this applies:
 - Fixes when uniforms are used in invalid source operand positions